mathislindner/log-summary/docs/presentation_shorter.md

 # Leveraging the Power of Transfomers for Log Supervision
 ### Supervised by Aristeidis Fkiaras

-A quick peek over the project I was assigned from mid-May to mid-July 2023
+A quick peek over the project I was assigned from mid-June to mid-July 2023

 ###### Mathis Lindner